blueskynexus/viaNexus_mcpclient_sdk_python/README.md

+# TODOS
+- Move parent classes of clients to own subdirectory
+- Drop configuration setup from sdk, env and config.yaml should be passed by the developer
+- Figure out how to manage packages, llm dependencies shouldn't all download
+- Gemini suppport

 # viaNexus AI Agent SDK for Python

 The viaNexus AI Agent SDK for Python provides a convenient way to create a financial data agent with access to reliable financial data through viaNexus.